 For a concrete tuple, we also write $\ket{i_1, \dots, i_n}$ for $\ket{[{\tt tuple}~ i_1; \dots; i_n]}$.
 This representation of states allows us to go back and forth between computational basis states and indices, and is amenable to proofs.

-Using this basis, one can also define a morphism from its matrix representation (expressed as a nested double power, in column-major order).
-We define the CNOT gate as mapping from computational basis indices to column vectors, using $v[i]$ as a notation for the $i$th element of the tuple $v$, aka $\coqin{tnth}\ v\ i$.
-The expression $\coqin{ket_bra k b}$ stands for the product of a column vector and a row vector, resulting in an $m \times n$ matrix (written $\ket k \bra b$ in the Dirac notation).
+Using this basis, one can also define a morphism from its matrix representation (expressed as a nested double power, in column-major order, i.e. as a row vector of column vectors).
+The reason for this choice is that one often characterizes a transformation by its image on computational basis states.
+Each of the resulting states are column vectors, indexed by the state they come from.
+Here we define the QNOT and CNOT gates as mappings from computational basis indices to column vectors, using the addition modulo $2$ (written $\oplus$).
+The swap gate is similar.
+Alternatively, the expression $\coqin{ket_bra k b}$ stands for the product of a column vector and a row vector, resulting in an $m \times n$ matrix (written $\ket k \bra b$ in the Dirac notation).
 We use it to define the Hadamard gate as a sum of matrix units.
-Both matrices are then fed to \coqin{dpmor} to obtain morphisms. \ketbra[2]{\texttt{ket\_bra}\,\ket{#1}\,\ket{#2}}
+Both matrices are then fed to \coqin{dpmor} to obtain morphisms.
+All of these gates work on qubits, and are defined after instantiating the double power construction~\cite[\coqin{qexamples_common.v}]{qecc}. \ketbra[2]{\texttt{ket\_bra}\,\ket{#1}\,\ket{#2}}

 As explained in Section~\ref{sec:qfocus}, naturality for a morphism is equivalent to the existence of a uniform matrix representation.

 On the right hand side of the equivalence we use the extensional equality of morphisms, which quantifies on $T$ and $s$.
 By default, it is not equivalent to \coq{}'s propositional equality; however the two coincide if we assume functional extensionality and proof irrelevance, two relatively standard axioms inside \coq.